mateczentye/pluto_python/README.md

 Package was made to analyse the h5 output files from PLUTO

-Package works with 2D data set.
+Package works with 2D and 3D data sets.
 PLUTO can output 2.5D data sets which is also handled in here.
-Or 3D data set if one dimension is only 1 element long.
-    So Grid shapes of (X, Z), (X, Y=1, Z)
+    So Grid shapes of (X, Z), (X, Y, Z) can be analysed

 pluto.py: contains the data reading and sorting methods to define all the variables that are used in other sub-classes to plot or calculate with.